Treatments and Disorders

 2019 Oasis Child & Adolescent Designation Statement:

-The PeerPoint Medical Education Institute designates this educational activity for a maximum of 53.25 AMA PRA Category 1 Credits™ (with 24 of these credits designated as Self-Assessment).
+The PeerPoint Medical Education Institute designates this enduring activity for a maximum of 53.25 AMA PRA Category 1 Credits™ (with 24 of these credits designated as Self-Assessment).
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 This CME activity was planned and produced in accordance with the ACCME Essentials.
 The American Board of Psychiatry and Neurology has reviewed the 2019 Oasis Child & Adolescent Conference and has approved this program as a part of a comprehensive Self-Assessment Program, which is mandated by the ABMS as a necessary component of Maintenance of Certification.